gertingold/tools4scicomp/manuscript/git.rst

-At the end of this section on the basic workflow, we point out one issue which in a sense could already be addressed in the initial setting up of the repository, but which can motivate only now.
+At the end of this section on the basic workflow, we point out one issue which in a sense could already be addressed in the initial setting up of the repository, but which we can motivate only now.
 Having our previous versions safely stored in the repository, we might be brave enough to refactor our script by defining a function to repeatedly printing a given text.
 Doing so, we end up with two files